Stitch Fix factory employee.

 Boxes are made from 100% post-recycled FSC-certified material, and are recyclable.

-Standard Stitch Fix Freestyle™ mailers are made from 100% recycled material, recyclable, are sourced and manufactured in the United States
+Standard Stitch Fix Freestyle™ mailers are made from 100% SFI-certified recycled fiber, and are recyclable.

 We reduced box size and weight, in some cases by as much as 24%.